-- Schedule an individual parent conference with your counselor to communicate career/college goals. - Become involved in clubs and organizations in your school and community for your college résumé. - Register for the PSAT exam preparation classes and mark your calendar for the test.
+- Schedule an individual parent conference with your counselor to communicate your postsecondary goals.
+Student readiness is key!
+Find out what it means to be considered career, college, or military ready. - Become involved in clubs and organizations in your school and community for your college résumé. - □ Register for the PSAT exam preparation classes and mark your calendar for the test.